Visakhapatnam: Administration

 The municipal corporation of Vishakapatnam is governed by three acts.
-First is the State Municipal Act, the Andhra Pradesh Municipalities Act 1965, Andhra Pradesh Municipal Corporations 1994 Act, as well as an act specific to Vishakapatnam Municipal Corporation Act 1979.
+First is the State Municipal Act, the Andhra Pradesh Municipalities Act 1965, the Andhra Pradesh Municipal Corporations 1994 Act, as well as an act specific to the Vishakapatnam Municipal Corporation Act 1979.

 The city is divided into 9 zones, In a recent agglomeration of five Bheemili villages with a population of 19,000 into the GVMC jurisdiction the number of wards has increased to 98.

 Municipal elections and civic government officials

 The previous Municipal Elections were held in 2007.
-After a larger gap of 13 years the elections were scheduled to happen on 23 March 2020.
-The results of the latest municipal elections for 145 municipalities and 10 municipal corporations across Andhra Pradesh were held on March 30 and the results were announced on Monday.
-Of the 92 municipalities in Seemandhra, TDP won 65 municipalities and YSR Congress nineteen.
+After a larger gap of 13 years, the elections were scheduled to happen on 23 March 2020.
+The results of the latest municipal elections for 145 municipalities and 10 municipal corporations across Andhra Pradesh were held on 30 March and the results were announced on Monday.
+Of the 92 municipalities in Seemandhra, TDP won 65 municipalities and YSR Congress 19.
 Of the seven municipal corporations, TDP bagged five and YSR Congress two.